ansys/pyaedt/doc/source/User_guide/pyaedt_extensions_doc/project/configure_edb.rst

 2, Click ``Select Project File`` and browse to .aedt file.

-3, To apply configuration from a single configuration file

-    Click ``Apply Configuration`` and browse to your configuration file.
+3, Click ``Select and Apply Configuration`` and browse to your configuration files.

-    In the second pop-up window.
-Please specify where to save the new project.
+4, In the second pop-up window.
+Specify where to save the new project.

-3, To apply configurations in batch

-    Click ``Apply Configuration Batch`` and browse to the folder which contains all configuration files

-    In the second pop-up window.
-Please specify a folder where to save the new projects.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Configure design in siwave project